Hawaii Security Camera Laws: Residential and Business Surveillance Rules

 Best Practice: Disable Audio on Outdoor Cameras

-To avoid potential legal issues, many Hawaii security professionals recommend disabling audio recording on outdoor security cameras that may capture conversations of neighbors, passersby, or visitors.
-This eliminates the risk of inadvertently intercepting communications you are not a party to.
+To avoid potential legal issues, many Hawaii security professionals recommend disabling audio recording on outdoor security cameras that capture conversations of people passing by.
+Video-only recording eliminates audio consent complications in public areas.

 Vacation Rental Security Cameras

-- Pool area cameras (in common areas, not near changing areas)
+- Pool areas (video only, not in changing areas)

 - Platform violations and delisting